10 Positive Body Language Techniques to Help you Succeed

 Posture.
 Keep a relaxed posture whether you are sitting or standing.
 Keep your back straight but not stiff and let those shoulders relax.
 This will reinforce the idea that you feel comfortable with your surroundings.

 Take up space.
 You do not have to sprawl out but try sitting or standing with your legs apart a bit.
 This will signify to others that you are at ease with yourself.
-Learn to master your body language to show confidence with this course.

 Lean.
 Leaning in slightly when someone is speaking demonstrates that you are actively listening while leaning away signals that you are disinterested or hostile to the situation.